-Remember: use an example of a time you were a team leader or a time you witnessed good leadership to make your answer stand out.
+Remember: use an example of a time when you were a team leader, or a time you witnessed good leadership in action, to make your answer stand out.

 Again, you will need to think about this in advance so you can arm yourself not only with key traits but also with reasons and examples.

 In advance of the interview, make a list of all the times you were a member of a team and consider the things you did well, as well as the things you could have done better.

 It’s very important that a good team member can take guidance.
 This is also an essential trait of being a medical student.
 Think of times, perhaps from work experience, when you were given feedback and took it on board to improve your performance.